MariosKef/marioskef.github.io/index.markdown

      alt="Marios"
      style="float: left; margin-right: 10px; heigh: 175px; width: 175px;" />

-My name is Marios Kefalas and I am a PhD candidate at the [Leiden Institute of Advanced Computer Science (LIACS)](https://liacs.leidenuniv.nl/) at Leiden University in The Netherlands, working at the [CIMPLO](https://cimplo.nl/) project.
+My name is Marios Kefalas and I am a machine learning engineer at [Slimmer AI](https://www.slimmer.ai/).
+Previous to this I was working as a researcher and PhD candidate at the [Leiden Institute of Advanced Computer Science (LIACS)](https://liacs.leidenuniv.nl/) at Leiden University in The Netherlands, working at the [CIMPLO](https://cimplo.nl/) project.
 I am interested in time-series, machine-learning (ML), deep-learning and generally artificial intelligence (AI) for industrial and health data.
 My current work is mainly focused around AI/ML in predictive maintenance.
 You can find more about my work in my [Research Gate](https://www.researchgate.net/profile/Marios-Kefalas) or under [Publications](/publications/) or feel free to email me.
 I am currently finishing up my PhD and looking for opportunities in industry as a data-scientist/data-analyst.